 Question: Last year the California Legislature passed SB-1152 — Hospital Patient Discharge Process: Homeless Patients.
 This law took effect on Jan.
 1, 2019, and requires hospitals to implement a set of requirements regarding discharge planning for their homeless patients.
 We are inquiring as to whether fulfilling the requirements (meals, clothing, transportation, etc.) can be counted as community benefit or should it be considered the cost of doing business since it is now required bylaw?

 Recommendation: We recommend that the expense of the items and services be reported as community benefit.
-We realize that the IRS instructions include language that activities not be reported if they are required for licensure or accreditation.
-However, this restriction is in the context of excluding programs that are "more beneficial to the organization than to the community."
+The 2023 IRS instructions include language that activities not be reported if they are required for licensure or accreditation, “except when responding to a community health need, enhancing public health, or relieving the burden of government to improve health”..
 In this situation, it is our opinion that these services to homeless persons are responding to a community health need, enhancing public health and relieving the burden of government to improve health, therefore meeting the definition of reportable community benefits.

 Question: When should we report as community health improvement those non billed services (not covered by financial assistance or Medicaid) provided post discharge for our low-income patients?

-Recommendation: We recommend that programs and services that assist low-income persons be reported as community health improvement if the primary purpose of the activity is to provide or improve access to needed services and/or to improve their health, so long as other criteria for community benefit are met.
-(See Chapter 2, A Guide for Planning and Reporting Community Benefit, for example, do not report if the activity benefits the organization more than the community or if the primary purpose is to prevent readmissions to avoid penalties).
-Take care not to double count, that is, assure that the cost is not already reported as financial assistance (charity care), Medicaid shortfall, or as part of a subsidized health service.
-For example, do not report as community health improvement any clinic services that are billed and treated as financial assistance.
+We recommend that a program or service that assists low-income persons, and that does not generate any inpatient or outpatient revenue, be reported as a community health improvement service if the primary purpose of the activity is to provide or improve access to needed services and/or to improve health, so long as other criteria for community benefit are met.
+(See Chapter 2, A Guide for Planning and Reporting Community Benefit).
+Do not report if the activity benefits the organization more than the community; for instance, if the primary purpose is to prevent readmissions to avoid penalties.
+Take care not to double count; that is, ensure that the cost is not already reported as financial assistance (charity care), Medicaid shortfall, or as part of a subsidized health service.
+For example, do not report as a community health improvement service any clinic service that is billed and treated as financial assistance.

-Examples of services that could be reported in category A3, Community Health Improvement/Health Care Support Services:
+Examples of services that could be reported in category A3, Community Health Improvement/Health Care Support Services, include:

 - Taxi vouchers and other transportation for patients who otherwise could not afford to access the service.